binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ## 2. SSM Identify Risks {#physical-identify-risks}
 You can take the same process that we did at the [top level](#starting-with-the-30000-foot-view-identify-risks), but abstract the ideas, and then solidify them on physical components.
 Some of the ideas will work, some won't.

-Many times physical security is good, but it gets compromised by the people problem.
+Many times physical security is good, but it is compromised by the people problem.
 My wife used to do commercial cleaning when she was younger, and every night she would come home with new stories about how people were the weakest link when it came to security.
 Most of the time when physical security is breached, there is actually no security, because **people** have failed the design.

 I am also a qualified carpenter, and part of my job was to break into buildings when the tenants had run out on the lease, so I know a few things about physical security as well.
 Even when doors and windows are locked, their security is usually trivial to compromise without damaging anything.
 Funnily enough, it was seldom that we were required to force latches, bump or pick locks.
 There is always a path of least resistance, the lowest hanging fruit, because [people](#people) are usually the weakest link in any security solution.
 This does not actually have to be the case though, they can be the strongest link as well.
 Refer to the chapter on People for further details.